panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 `pet` has just one property `legs`, however you can invoke the method `pet.toString()`.
 Where did `toString()` come from?

-When you've created the `pet` object, JavaScript has assigned to it a default prototype object.
+When you've created the `pet` object, JavaScript has assigned to an implicit prototype object.
 From that object `pet` inherits `toString()` method:

 ```javascript
 const pet = { legs: 4 };